Biotechnology of metalloproteins and

 General workflow

-Additionally, we are also interested in metabolic processes that are strongly conserved in microorganisms with ancient traits like Dehalococcoidia.
-By identifying, purifying and characterizing proteins involved in these “old” metabolic processes, we can shed light in early evolution of proteins and life.
-With this information we can predict how and to what extend anoxic processes in general and different proteins were involved in the generation and evolution of life and how they are contributing to natural and artificial matter cycles.
+We are also deeply interested in studying metabolic processes that are highly conserved in microorganisms with ancient traits, such as Dehalococcoidia.
+By identifying, purifying, and characterizing the proteins involved in these "primordial" metabolic pathways, we aim to illuminate the early evolution of proteins and life itself.
+This research allows us to better understand how anoxic processes, along with specific proteins, contributed to the origin and evolution of life and how they continue to influence natural and artificial matter cycles today.

 Students are warmly welcome to take part in our research during their Master or Bachelor thesis projects.
 We accept unsolicited applications at any time at darja.deobald@ufz.de